Missouri Century Farms – Osage

 Search for Missouri Century Farms starts February 1

+The next application period will open in February 2023.
 To qualify, the same family must have owned the farm for 100 consecutive years.
 The line of ownership from the original settler or buyer may be through children, grandchildren, siblings and nephews and nieces, including through marriage or adoption.
 The farm must be at least 40 acres of the original land acquisition and make a financial contribution to the overall farm income.

 The beginning of the Dowler Farm near Cooper Hill, Missouri began when Daniel M. Dowler moved across the Gasconade River from Hope, Missouri with his wife Clemmy Dowler.
 Since then, three generations of Dowler's since have spent their lives farming that same ground of 117 acres.
 Jesse Dowler (and Julia), Daniel I. Dowler (and Debra), and Devon Dowler have taken this land, adapted to the current times, and aspire to continue growing.
 "Improving the land" has always been the Dowler's motto which has brought along a lot of change to the land since September 30, 1908.
 Throughout the years they have raised hogs, cattle, mules, and crops.
 As the fourth generation to be blessed with this land, Devon Dowler is looking forward to many more years of improvement to add to the legacy that his family has built.
 Pictured is Daniel M. Dowler.